24. One of the most overgrown parts of the trail

 Monkman Pass Memorial Trail British Columbia Canada

-25. Things start get interesting between km 18 and 19, as the turnoff
+25. Things start to get interesting between km 18 and 19, as the turnoff

-seen on the photo below allows you to visit several waterfalls by
+seen in the photo below allows you to visit several waterfalls by

 completing a loop, though a sign says that the recommended direction is